 The Led client contains a register block that will hold the data of the LEDs requirement:

 The Timer in the LED block generates a timer_tick every 100,000 cycles which are 1 msec.

 All the information regarding the leds is loaded to the led_registers block.

-Table 27 - Led client interface